devnull-cz/c-prog-lang/modules/pointers.md

 int *pval = &val;
 ```

-- the `&` is an *address-of* operator and gets the address of the variable.
+- the `&` is an *address-of* operator and gets the address of the variable (i.e.
+  the memory address of where the value is stored)

-- the pointer itself is obviously stored in memory too
+- the pointer itself is obviously stored in memory too (it's just another
+  variable).
+With the declarations above, it looks as follows:

 ```
      p